emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Deep reasoning

-To get Deep reasoning, try the following prompt:
+To get Deep reasoning, try the following prompt on smart mode:

 `This requires deep reasoning; prioritize accuracy over speed and take your time`